amyehodge/amyehodge.github.io/Hands_on_Shell/shell_part1.md

 Being able to navigate the file system is very important for using the shell effectively.
 As we become more comfortable, we can get very quickly to the directory that we want.

 Use the `man` command to invoke the manual page (documentation) for a shell command.
-For example, `man ls` displays all the flags/options available to you - which saves you remembering them all!
+For example, `man ls` displays all the flags/options available to you - which saves you from needing to remember them all!

 > ### Exercise 2: Getting help
 >
 > Open the manual page for each command you've learned so far.
-> Use the spacebar to navigate the manual pages, and `q` to quit.
+> Use the spacebar and arrow keys to navigate the manual pages, and `q` to quit.
 >
 > **Note: this command is for Mac and Linux users only.** It does not work directly for Windows users.
 > If you use Windows, you can search for the Shell command on [http://man.he.net/](http://man.he.net/), and view the associated manual page.